Image cover for blog about ten tips to accelerate pen & ink drawing skills

 • the lessons were to focus on the fundamentals, particularly shape, and form; and

-• a reliable way to track my progress would be built-in to my process.
+• a reliable way to track my progress would be built into my process.

 With the end goal in mind, it becomes easier to know which exercises to practice.